czhao-dev/ml-wearable-motion-classifier/README.md

 ## Copyright and License

-Please cite this work or credit this repository in any derivative research or publication.
+This project is released for academic and research purposes.
+Please credit the source if used in publications or derivative works.

 ---